 I am an inter-disciplinary social scientist researching the various ways in which we value nature.
 Having grounded my studies in environmental ethics, I then made a transition to study Ecological Economics.
 This reflects my interest in value as a concept from an ethical, ecological and economic point of view.
 Broadly I aim to add to existing work on democratising the ways in which we value nature.

 My research interests lie in environmental values as well as the decision making processes that we use to elicit these values.
 I aim to address the gap between ethical critiques of the human-nature relationship and the current environmental valuation methods.
-The methods I am interested in include participatory approaches to valuation, Systemic Action Research, Deliberative valuation and Social Multi-Criteria Evaluations.
-I am interested in how social values towards the environment might change not just over time but also in the process in which decisions are made.
+I focus specifically on developping conceptual frameworks such as cultural ecosystem services as well as Nature’s Contribtuions to People (NCP).
+The methods I am interested in include participatory and deliberative approaches to valuation and systemic action research.

 - BA, Philosophy, University of Manchester